Sanglorian/orcus/Orcus Rulebook - current.md

 Sometimes fate blesses or curses a combatant, causing the novice to hit or the veteran to miss.

 If the d20 roll for an attack is a 20, the attack hits regardless of any modifiers or the target's defenses.
-This is called a critical hit, which is explained later in this chapter.
+If the attack hits, and would have hit even if it weren't for this special rule, then this is called a critical hit, which is explained later in this chapter.

 If the d20 roll for an attack is a 1, the attack misses regardless of any modifiers or the target's defenses.